valgrindCTF/website/src/posts/hqli-me.md

 yield "user=" + session.user.username;
 ```

-If there's a result, we get 200 response back, otherwise the server responds with 401.
-We're going to use `SUBSTRING` and `FILE_READ` to create an oracle that checks for a char at given position in flag.
+If there's a result, we get `200` response back; otherwise, the server responds with `401`.
+We're going to use `SUBSTRING` and `FILE_READ` to create an oracle that checks for a char at given position in the flag.
 We can confirm it works with the following 2 requests (note: I exposed `authn_service` locally to make it easier to debug).

 ![Oracle success](/static/img/posts/2025-sekai-web-hqli-me/oracle_success.webp)